arvindsrathore/TransactionSimplifer/README.md

 - **Check Expense**: View the current outstanding balances between all parties.
 - **Make Payment**: Record a payment from one party to another to settle debts.
 - **Relax Payments**: Simplify the outstanding payments by detecting and resolving cycles of debt.
-- **Save Transactions**: Save the current state of transactions to a file for future use.
-- **Load Transactions**: Load the saved transactions from a file to resume tracking.

 ## Getting Started